-The following tables set out the Company's estimate of its Mineral Reserves and Mineral Resources as of December 31, 2023, with respect to the gold operations specified in the second table below.
-Lisa Ragsdale, P.Geo (Director, Mining Geology, IAMGOLD Corporation), a "qualified person" for the purposes of NI 43-101, is responsible for the review and approval of all Mineral Resource estimates contained herein, as of December 31, 2023.
+The following tables set out the Company's estimate of its Mineral Reserves and Mineral Resources as of December 31, 2024, with respect to the gold operations specified in the second table below.
+Lisa Ragsdale, P.Geo (Director, Mining Geology, IAMGOLD Corporation), a "qualified person" for the purposes of NI 43-101, is responsible for the review and approval of all Mineral Resource estimates contained herein, as of December 31, 2024.
 Guy Bourque, Eng.
-(Director, Mining, IAMGOLD Corporation), a "qualified person" for the purposes of NI 43-101, is responsible for the review and approval of all Mineral Reserve estimates contained herein, as at December 31, 2023.
-Mineral Reserves and/or Mineral Resources at the Essakane and Westwood mines and at the Côté Gold, Diakha-Siribaya, Gosselin, Gossey, Monster Lake and Nelligan Projects have been estimated in accordance with the CIM Definition Standards on Mineral Resources and Mineral Reserves adopted by the CIM Council as required by NI 43-101.
-Except as otherwise indicated below, reported Mineral Reserves were estimated using a long-term gold price assumption of \$1,400 per ounce in 2023 and Mineral Resources were estimated using a long-term gold price assumption of \$1,700 per ounce.
+(Director, Mining, IAMGOLD Corporation), a "qualified person" for the purposes of NI 43-101, is responsible for the review and approval of all Mineral Reserve estimates contained herein, as of December 31, 2024.
+Mineral Reserves and/or Mineral Resources at the Essakane and Côté Gold Mines, the Westwood Complex and at the Diakha-Siribaya, Gosselin, Gossey, Monster Lake and Nelligan Projects have been estimated in accordance with the CIM Definition Standards on Mineral Resources and Mineral Reserves adopted by the CIM Council as required by NI 43-101.
+Except as otherwise indicated below, reported Mineral Reserves were estimated using a long-term gold price assumption of \$1,500 per ounce in 2024 and Mineral Resources were estimated using a long-term gold price assumption of \$1,800 per ounce.
 The Company is required by NI 43-101 to disclose its Mineral Reserves and Mineral Resources using the subcategories of Proven Mineral Reserves, Probable Mineral Reserves, Measured Mineral Resources, Indicated Mineral Resources and Inferred Mineral Resources.
 Unlike Proven Mineral Reserves and Probable Mineral Reserves, Mineral Resources (of all categories) do not have a demonstrated economic viability.

-Table 8: Consolidated Mineral Reserves and Mineral Resources as at December 31, 2023(1)(2)(3)(4)
+Table 11: Consolidated Mineral Reserves and Mineral Resources as at December 31, 2024(1)(2)(3)(4)

 Attributable Contained Ounces of Gold

-(000)
+(000s)

-Total Proven Mineral Reserves and Probable Mineral Reserves 7,786
+Total Proven Mineral Reserves and Probable Mineral Reserves 8,227

-Total Measured Mineral Resources and Indicated Mineral Resources (Inclusive of Mineral Reserves) 18,317
+Total Measured Mineral Resources and Indicated Mineral Resources (Inclusive of Mineral Reserves) 21,242

-Total Inferred Mineral Resources 7,379
+Total Inferred Mineral Resources 11,425